timveletta/timveletta-com/src/pages/blog/2020-07-08-just-enough-css-grid-to-be-dangerous.md

 templateKey: blog-post
 title: Just Enough CSS Grid to be dangerous
 date: 2020-04-28T04:00:00.000Z
-description: >-
-  CSS Grid is one of my favourite tools for building your web layouts.
+description: CSS Grid is one of my favourite tools for building your web layouts.
 I examine where we have come from in terms of web layouts and what you need to know to start building your own.

-  [External Link]
 featuredimage: /img/css-grid.jpg
 externalLink: https://mechanicalrock.github.io/2020/04/28/css-grid.html
 tags: